Millennial Home Lending: What to Know

 Faith and finance can go together.
 In all three Abrahamic faiths (Judaism, Christianity, and Islam), charging usury or interest is a prohibited act.
 The principles of Islamic finance are clear: interest is not permitted, especially when there is an interest-free alternative.

-With Guidance Residential’s home financing program—developed under the supervision of leading scholars of Islamic finance and with leading financial institutions like Freddie Mac—faithful communities who deeply care about their religious traditions can exercise their rights to homeownership without compromising their values.
+With Guidance Residential’s home financing program—developed under the supervision of leading scholars of Islamic finance and with leading financial institutions like Freddie Mac—faithful communities who deeply care about their religion can exercise their rights to homeownership without compromising their values.

-Unlike earlier generations who did not have Islamic home financing options, millennials today don’t have to make a choice between their values and their homeownership aspirations.
+Unlike earlier generations who did not have Islamic home financing options, home buyers today don’t have to make a choice between their values and their homeownership aspirations.
 An authentic interest-free home financing alternative is widely available.

-The good news is that the co-ownership relationship pioneered by Guidance Residential’s home financing program is more equitable.
+The co-ownership relationship pioneered by Guidance Residential’s home financing program is a more equitable option.
 For that reason, it appeals to many American homebuyers regardless of faith.

 Learn more about Islamic Home Financing: